bayesiains/reading-group/README.md

 # Bayesiains Reading Group

-*Time and place*: TBD (probably after MLPR-related schedules are settled)
+*Time and place*: 2-3pm on Thursdays, IF 5.02

 ## Topics/papers